+on which the project can

+Continue to pursue and support

+greater collaboration across

+agencies and stakeholders and

+the development of Forestry,

+Plantation Manuals guidelines,

-Manuals guidelines, and a Soil and
+and a Soil and Water

-Water Conservation
+Conservation

 Guidelines/manual

 Component 2A i.
 This component presents an Any impacts arising from i.
 Upstream participatory planning: and EG 1.1-1.3 opportunity to consult with local impropriate site selection and effective participation of the for site Preparation of Community communities to determine selection of activities would be community in the C NRM plan selection Natural Resource appropriate land and resource mitigated through a rigorous ii.
 Focus on win-win investments in EG 11.1-11.3 Management Plans (C- management regimes, whilst screening process outlined in conservation, employment, income for NRM plans) introducing planning at the the EMF.
-In addition, and respect for traditional knowledge community landscape level - this is needed to communities, will account for iii.
-Screening checklist for ineligible health and address ecological concerns such all arrangements and equipment activities, project sites and regulatory safety as biodiversity loss, water needed for health and safety requirements will ensure all activities management availability and quality, and forest arrangements during the elected within the landscape would not fragmentation. implementation of investments have any adverse impacts on protected ii.
-Communities undertake a detailed forests, natural habitats, cultural resource mapping and analyse the heritage sites. threats/issues faced in natural iv.
+In and respect for traditional knowledge community landscape level - this is needed to addition,communities, will iii.
+Screening checklist for ineligible health and address ecological concerns such account for all arrangements activities, project sites and regulatory safety as biodiversity loss, water and equipment needed for requirements will ensure all activities management availability and quality, and forest health and safety arrangements elected within the landscape would not fragmentation. during the implementation of have any adverse impacts on protected ii.
+Communities undertake a detailed investments forests, natural habitats, cultural resource mapping and analyse the heritage sites. threats/issues faced in natural iv.
 The guidelines for EHS management resource management, thereby will also ensure there is no risk of identifying the management steps injury due to material handling and and investments needed for undertaking works. restoration of the landscape.
-This is a first of its kind approach, and can be adopted for planning in Significant long term change in i.
-The CNRM plan will ensure through EG 1.1-1.3 future government schemes. land or water use can reduce the screening process that there is no for site landscapes ability to maintain significant land use change, large selection viable populations of its native scale clearing of forest land, sacred Guidelines for species, resulting from natural groves or dredging of water bodies. preparation of processes, land or water uses or ii.
+Thisis a first of its kind approach, and can be adopted for planning Significant long term change in i.
+The CNRM plan will ensure through EG 1.1-1.3 in future government schemes. land or water use can reduce the screening process that there is no for site landscapes ability to maintain significant land use change, large selection viable populations of its native scale clearing of forest land, sacred Guidelines for species, resulting from natural groves or dredging of water bodies. preparation of processes, land or water uses or ii.
 Formulation of the C- NRM plan the CNRM other human activities involves rigorous community capacity plan would building, signing of a citizen's charter, also be where all the citizens will take developed as responsibility for natural resource part of the